tooth2/PartofSpeechTagging/README.md

 ## Hidden Markov Model

-## Baseline Tagger
+**HMM Tagger**
-### pair_counts() function
+- pair_counts() function
-Emission count: The emission counts dictionary has 12 keys, one for each of the tags in the universal tagset, for example, "time" is the most common word tagged as a NOUN
+    - Emission count: The emission counts dictionary has 12 keys, one for each of the tags in the universal tagset, for example, "time" is the most common word tagged as a NOUN

-### MFC tagger
-MFC Tagger produces the expected accuracy using the universal tagset as follows:
+- MFC tagger: MFC Tagger produces the expected accuracy using the universal tagset as follows:
     - >95.5% accuracy on the training sentences
     - 93% accuracy the test sentences

-## Calculating Tag Counts
+- Calculating Tag Counts
     - unigram_counts()
     - bigram_counts()
     - start_counts()
     - end_counts()

-## Basic HMM Tagger
 ### HMM network : Model Topology
 ![HMM](_post-hmm.png)